Castau/React_First_Week/README.md

 ## React_First_Week

 This weeks assignments are all placed in [this (React_First_Week)](https://github.com/Castau/React_First_Week) repository.
 To see what belongs to a specific date, see the links below each day, in the following.
-All questions are answered in the bottom of this readme, also sectioned by the week days.
+All questions are answered in the bottom of this readme, also sectioned by the week days (and by specific assignment).

 ### Monday Assignment
 * Link to assignment: